Kevin He

-Kevin Hongtian He (born April 30, 2006) is a Chinese-born Canadian ice hockey left wing and captain of the Niagara IceDogs of the Ontario Hockey League (OHL).
-The Winnipeg Jets of the National Hockey League (NHL) selected He with the 109th overall pick in the 2024 NHL entry draft.
+Kevin Hongtian He (born April 30, 2006) is a Chinese-born Canadian ice hockey left wing of the Manitoba Moose of the American Hockey League (AHL) while under contract as a prospect to The Winnipeg Jets of the National Hockey League (NHL).
+The Jets selected He with the 109th overall pick in the 2024 NHL entry draft.
 In 2024, He became the first Chinese-born ice hockey player to sign an NHL contract.

 Early life

 He was born in Beijing, China.
 His father Jason had become interested in ice hockey while attending Université de Moncton and took him rollerblading and ice skating as a child.
 He began playing organized ice hockey at the age of six, when his family moved to Montreal.
 He played minor ice hockey for a variety of teams across Montreal and Toronto before joining the North York Rangers of the Greater Toronto Hockey League.
 During the 2021–22 season with North York's Under-16 AAA team, He had 13 goals and 25 points in 16 games.